 David is a chartered accountant who worked for the Bank of Scotland for 24 years in Business and Corporate Banking.
 David has a number of other voluntary roles with East Dunbartonshire Association for Mental Health and Fields in Trust.
 As Treasurer, David brings financial skills and business experience to the Board.

-Lisa works for SCLD, where she coordinates the communication of research, evidence and practice of relevance to the learning disability sector in Scotland.
+Lisa works for the Scottish Commission for Learning Disability, where she coordinates the communication of evidence and practice of relevance to learning disability in Scotland.
 She has a particular interest in issues of discrimination and violence faced by women with learning disabilities.
-For the past three years she has also volunteered at LGBT Youth Scotland, supporting young lesbian and transgender women at drop-in youth groups and peer education programmes in Glasgow and Renfrewshire.
-Lisa is passionate about politics - studying the subject at university, working for MP's, and more recently, campaigning as a member of the Scottish Green Party.
+For the past four years she has also volunteered at LGBT Youth Scotland, supporting young transgender women at youth groups and peer education programmes in Glasgow and Renfrewshire.
+Lisa is also a member of the Abortions Rights Committee for Scotland.

 Jillian first became interested in the violence against women agenda when she joined the violence against women team in the Scottish Government, where she dealt with many issues including funding, setting up the first domestic abuse court in Glasgow and supporting women with no recourse to public funds.
 Jillian is particularly interested in the impact of violence against women on wider society.
 Jillian is passionate about family and friends, and cats.
 In 2014 she was a kitten foster mum which left her wanting to open up her own cat sanctuary.
 In the meantime, Jillian plans to continue to raise awareness of all forms of violence against women and fight for equality.